 - You can create a lookup relation on the objects up to 2 sub-levels.
 For example, Case Data > Company > Active User, where Case Data has a lookup relation on Company, and Company has a lookup relation on Active User.
 You cannot have an Gainsight Object containing lookup relation at the 3rd sub-level such as Active User cannot have a lookup relation to any other Gainsight object.

-- Joins can be performed only on fields of data type String.
+- MDA Joins can be performed on the GSID, String, and Email data type fields.